nickbrandt/GitLab/doc/ci/environments.md

 an efficient way to talk about scoping each environment group.

 Let's say there are three environments: `production`, `staging`, `review/feature-1` and `review/feature-2`.
-Each environment can be matched with the following environment spec.
+Each environment can be matched with the following environment spec:

 | Environment Spec  | `production` | `staging` | `review/feature-1` | `review/feature-2` |
 | ----------------  | ----------   | -------   | ----------------   | ----------------   |